 3. Sorting Column

-By default, when you use sort option it sort by rows but there’s an option which helps you to sort data by column.
-Open the “Options” and tick mark the “Sort Left to Right”.
+By default, when you use the sort option it sort by rows but there’s an option that helps you to sort data by column.
+Open the “Options” and tick mark “Sort Left to Right”.

 4. Advanced Options to Filter Data